Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-Ukraine's children per mother (CPM) stood at 1.83 in 2021, showing a slight decrease from 1.86 in 2020.
-The average CPM over the last five years is 1.87, reflecting a downward trend during this period.
-When compared to the 1970s average of 1.97, the current figure is approximately 0.15 lower.
+The children per mother (CPM) in Ukraine stood at 1.829 in 2021, slightly declining from 1.855 in 2020.
+This figure has been gradually decreasing over the last five years, with the average CPM during that period recorded at 1.873.
+When compared to the 1970s average of 1.9747, the current rate is approximately 0.15 lower.

 Children per Mother (CPM) over the decades